Integer Sets of Large Harmonic Sum Which Avoid Long Arithmetic Progressions: Four-Free Kempner Sets of Large Harmonic Sum

-A branch-and-bound search over all $4$-free sets mod $b \leq 60$ yields $109$ sets with approximate harmonic sums (via~\eqref{eq:kempner_sum_approximation}) of at least $4.5$.
-The ten sets of largest (actual) harmonic sum are compiled in Table~\ref{tab:4_free}.
+A series of branch-and-bound searches over all $4$-free sets mod $b \leq 88$ yields $5$ shifted Kempner sets with harmonic sum above $4.35$.
 Our best result employs a $21$-term $4$-free set mod $55$ and shows $M_4 \geq 4.43975$, which improves the heuristic record set by~\cite{GerverRamsey79}.

-The author experimented with several types of constrained search spaces in an attempt to extend these results to larger moduli.
-These include: \begin{enumerate} \item[a.]
-Restriction to a single branch, like the branch rooted at $\{0,1,2\}$. \item[b.]
-Restriction to those sets which deviate from a greedy construction for $4$-free sets mod $b$ some bounded number of times. \item[c.]
-Restrictions based on term-wise upper bounds for the elements of $S$. \end{enumerate} Experimentation suggests that (c) offers the best balance between runtime efficiency and result quality as $b$ grows large.
-A series of constrained searches among bases $b \leq 200$ was unable to improve the $M_4$ bound $4.43975$.
-The ten Kempner sets of largest harmonic sum found during these sparser searches are given in Table~\ref{tab:4_free_2} below.
-(We omit several results with base $b=121$, as these resemble but fail to improve the listed $b=11$ case.)